BinayTripathi/BookNow/README.md

 The overall objective of the applications :

->   A web-aware restaurant reservation application
+>   A web-aware Restaurant Reservation Rpplication

->   Comphrensive concurrency control such that conflicts in reservation is prevented.
+>   Comphrensive concurrency control such that conflicts in reservation are prevented.

 >   Production-ready code with loosely coupled highly maintainable design.